cbusillo/BD_to_AVP/README.md

 ### Parameters

 - `--source`: Source disc number, MKV file path, or ISO image path (required).
+- `--source-folder`: Source folder path.
+This option will recurively scan for image files or mkv files.
+Will take precedence over
+  --source if both are provided.
+- `--keep-files`: Keep intermediate files (disabled by default).
 - `--output-root-folder`: Output folder path.
 Defaults to the current directory.
 - `--transcode-audio`: Enable audio transcoding to AAC (disabled by default).
 - `--audio-bitrate`: Audio bitrate for transcoding in kb/s do not include unit (default: "384").